mythaxis/mythaxis.github.io/content/submissions.md

 Email files as an attachment to: **MythaxisMagazine@gmail.com**

-Please use the email subject line **MYTHAXIS SUBMISSION – *YOUR STORY TITLE*** to evade spam filters.
+Please use the email subject line **MYTHAXIS SUBMISSION – *YOUR STORY TITLE*** to evade spam filters (and when we say *"your story title"*, we don't mean that literally...).

 Feel free to include a concise cover letter and/or author bio, though neither is mandatory. ***Mythaxis*** welcomes authors of all levels of experience.
 We have a history of publishing first-time authors, and we mean to continue this tradition.